Mental Health at University: Facts, Warning Signs and Immediate Help

 Self-doubt and the impostor phenomenon

-70% of all people experience the impostor syndrome at least once.
-Among students, it's especially common: 47% of 16- to 24-year-olds in Germany feel like "frauds", according to a study from Martin Luther University Halle.
+Impostor syndrome, the feeling of not deserving one's own success, is widespread.
+Among students, it's particularly common, as a study from Martin Luther University Halle shows.
 First-generation university students are particularly affected.
 Without role models who've completed a degree, the sense of not belonging runs deeper.

 Overload from multiple burdens